paulnank/pdp11-js/README.md

 I was going to start with a PDP 11/45 emulator but the extra memory of a PDP 11/70 became far too attractive (a whole 4MB!).
 It took some time before I finally produced a [PDP 11/45](http://skn.noip.me/pdp11/pdp11-45.html) version.

 I met my core objective - I can now see the RSTS/E console light pattern that I was looking for, and found that newer versions (eg v9.6) have a different light pattern.
 Also I have now seen some of the light patterns for other OSes.
-RSX and BSD 2.11 have their own different patterns and Unix V5 and Ultrix operate with absolute minimum light movement (I'm assuming they operates mostly in WAIT mode).
+RSX and BSD 2.11 have their own different patterns and Unix V5 and Ultrix operate with absolute minimum light movement (I'm assuming they operate mostly in WAIT mode).

 Getting all of the operating systems used here presents its own set of challenges - one of which is finding the software in the first place.
 But one of the most interesting was RSTS/E V06C which has its own [story](https://skn.noip.me/pdp11/RSTSv06c.html).